mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ### Known Limitations of Routing Hints

-* If a `SELECT` statement with a `maxscale route to slave` hint is received while autocommit is disabled, the query will be routed to a slave server.
+* If a `SELECT` statement with a `maxscale route to slave` hint is received while autocommit is disabled, the query will be routed to a replica server.
 This causes some metadata locks to be acquired on the database in question which will block DDL statements on the server until either the connection is closed or autocommit is enabled again.